LVMAC Scholarship Program

 -- For those from the Lehigh Valley --

-Target Audience for 2016
+Target Audience and Priorities for 2020

-1. Veterans of working age seeking meaningful first-time civilian employment
+- Veterans seeking meaningful first-time civilian employment

 The Council serves the Lehigh Valley area (defined as Lehigh and Northampton counties).
-Therefore, besides being U.S. citizens, candidates must have their primary residence or Home of Record in the Lehigh Valley.
+Therefore, besides being U.S. citizens, applicants must have their primary residence or Home of Record in the Lehigh Valley.
 Also, they should intend to work in the Greater Lehigh Valley unless entering active duty military service.

 Eligibility Rules for Veterans Applying

-- Entered on active duty (excluding active duty for training) since 16 October 1981
+- entered on active duty since 16 October 1991;

-- Served in one of the armed forces of the United States (to include the Coast Guard during a period of war)
+- served in one of the armed forces of the United States (to include the Coast Guard during a period of war);

 - As of 1 March 2015, veterans may now apply for up to four consecutive, annual awards.